Australian Government Accredited Veterinarian (AAVet)

 The AAVet course is most relevant to veterinarians and veterinary students interested in the process of livestock export.

 If you are undertaking the course to become an Australian Government Accredited Veterinarian, you must pay a once-only course fee of AUD$250.00 including GST, and follow a few additional steps, as outlined in the online course.
 Once you have paid the course fee, you can revisit the course as many times as you like.
 The Department of Agriculture and Water Resources may charge additional accreditation fees.

 Australian Government Accredited Veterinarian (Companion Animals)

-Veterinarians interested in becoming accredited for the purpose of exporting companion animals should contact the Department of Agriculture Live Animal Office in their state.
+Veterinarians interested in becoming accredited for the purpose of exporting companion animals should contact their regional Department of Agriculture Live Animal Office for information about training.

 Completion of the AAVet course is not required for vets that wish to provide services for the preparation of companion animals or other non-livestock species for export.